halkyonio/hal/README.md

 - [Additional documentation](additional-documentation)

 ## Overview
 Hal is a CLI tool for developers to simplify the deployment of applications such as Spring Boot on OpenShift and Kubernetes using Dekorate and Halkyon Component Operator.
-Made with ❤️ by the Snowdrop team.
+Made with ❤️ by the Halkyon team.

 [![CircleCI](https://circleci.com/gh/halkyonio/hal.svg?style=svg)](https://circleci.com/gh/halkyonio/hal)